Grouping in Flutter DataGrid (SfDataGrid)

 Custom grouping

-The DataGridSource.performGrouping method is invoked when grouping is applied to the SfDataGrid.
-Within this method, you can implement custom logic to return a String based on your specific requirements.
+Custom grouping is implemented by overriding the DataGridSource.performGrouping method.
+This method is invoked when grouping is applied to the SfDataGrid, allowing you to implement custom logic and return a String representing the group key for each row.

 @override